timvieira/blog/content/binary-heaps.md

-title: Binary heaps, incremental maintenance
+title: Heaps for incremental computation
 date: 2016-11-21
 comments: true
 tags: math, sampling, datastructures

-In this post, I'll describe a neat trick for maintaining a summary quantity (e.g., sum, product, max, log-sum-exp).
-The trick and it's implementation are very similar to the max-heap that many people are familiar with.

-I'll describe one really elegant application to fast sampling under an evolving discrete distribution using a binary heap and binary search.
+In this post, I'll describe a neat trick for maintaining a summary quantity (e.g., sum, product, max, log-sum-exp, concatenation, cross-product) under changes to its inputs.
+The trick and it's implementation are inspired by the well-known max-heap datastructure.
+I'll also describe a really elegant application to fast sampling under an evolving categorical distribution.

-**Setup**: Suppose we'd like to efficiently compute a summary quantity under changes to its $n$ dimensional input vector $\boldsymbol{w}$.
+**Setup**: Suppose we'd like to efficiently compute a summary quantity under changes to its $n$-dimensional input vector $\boldsymbol{w}$.
 The particular form of the quantity we're going to compute is $z = \bigoplus_{i=1}^n w_i$, where $\oplus$ is some associative binary operator with identity element
 $\boldsymbol{0}$.